Zhong Tang 唐本忠

 Link to AIEgen Biotech Co., Ltd.

-Ben Zhong Tang is Stephen K. C. Cheong Professor of Science and Chair Professor of
+Ben Zhong Tang is Stephen K. C. Cheong Professor of Science, Chair Professor of Chemistry,

-Engineering at The Hong Kong University of Science and Technology
+at The Hong Kong University of Science and

 Tang received B.S. and Ph.D. degrees from South

 China University of Technology and Kyoto University, respectively.
 He conducted postdoctoral research at